-The number one way I stretch our travel budget is by leveraging the points and miles I earn through credit cards.
+The number one way I stretch our travel budget to Disney World (and beyond) is by leveraging the points and miles I earn through credit cards.

-Read on to learn all about the card or click here to go straight to the offer details (thanks for using my links and supporting my small business!)
+Read on to learn all about using this card to earn points for travel or click here to go straight to the offer details.
+(P.S.
+Thanks for using my links and supporting my small business!)

-Credit card companies are eager for your business so they offer “sign-up bonuses” to encourage customers to open a new card.
+Credit card companies are eager for your business, offering a “welcome bonus” to encourage customers to open a new card.

-These sign-up bonuses are an easy way to earn free travel with points by using the card for everyday spending and paying it off.
+These welcome bonuses are an incredible way to earn travel with points by using the card for everyday spending and paying it off.

-You’ll have to pay the $95 annual fee, but you’ll get a $50 Annual Hotel Credit that helps offset that cost.
+You’ll have to pay the annual_fees annual fee, but you’ll get a $50 Annual Hotel Credit that helps offset that cost.

 You’ll earn: